Vishambhar Prasad Nishad

+Vishambhar Prasad Nishad received Sansad Ratna Award 2023 for his outstanding performance during their full term in Rajyasabha.

 Early life

 Nishad was born in the small village of Bada Kachhaar Hamirpur, India at his grandmother's home.
 His late father Shri Shrikrishna Nishad was a small farmer in Jhanjharipurwa, Banda.
 He studied at Pt.
 J. N. Degree College and Vishambhar Prasad Nishad, gained a master's degree in economics from Bundelkhand University, Jhansi, after completing LL.B.
 He married Smt Shakuntla Nishad on 20 April 1987, with whom he had two sons—Vivek and Akhil.

 Political career

-Nishad was elected to the Uttar Pradesh Legislative Assembly four times (1991, 1993, 2002 and 2007) for the Tindwari, Banda seat.
+Nishad was elected to the Uttar Pradesh Legislative Assembly four times (1991, 1993, 2002 and 2007) for the Tindwari seat.
 He worked as a cabinet minister of fisheries, animal husbandry, revenue, Ambedkar Gram Sabha development, External Aided Project and mining.
 He played an important role in the release of Phoolan Devi, the Bandit Queen from Gwalior central jail in 1994, when he was a minister in the Uttar Pradesh government.
 He became a prominent Nishada face of Samajwadi Party among India's fishing community.
 Nishad was elected as member of Rajya Sabha on 12 June 2014 on vacant seat after Prof. S. P. Singh Baghel of BSP resigned.
 After completing his two years tenure, Nishad was reelected again for Rajya Sabha till 2022 in July 2016.